EGA-archive/LocalEGA/docs/ingestion/encryption.rst

 In the current implementation, after checksuming an uploaded file, the re-encryption procedure goes as follows.
-For an ingested file ``F``, from the user ``U``\ 's inbox, ``F`` is decrypted, as a stream, using the LocalEGA's GPG private key, and the result is checksumed.
-While the checksum is calculated, the stream chunk are re-encrypted using AES-256 in CTR mode.
+For an ingested file ``F``, from a user's inbox, ``F`` is decrypted, as a stream, using the LocalEGA's GPG private key, and the result is checksumed.
+While the checksum is calculated, the stream chunks are re-encrypted using AES-256 in CTR mode.

 A random session key (of 256 bits) is generated to seed the AES